Backfills are replays of missed schedule intervals between a defined start and end date.

 cron: "*/30 * * * *"

-This flow will run every 30 minutes.
+This flow run every 30 minutes.
 However, imagine that your source system had an outage for 5 hours.
 The flow will miss 10 executions.
 To replay these missed executions, you can use the backfill feature.

 All missed schedules are automatically recovered by default.

-You can use Backfill if it's configured differently, e.g. to not recover missed schedules or only the most recent.
+You can use Backfill if it's configured differently, e.g., to not recover missed schedules or only the most recent.
 Read more in the dedicated documentation.

 You can then select the start and end date for the backfill.
 Additionally, you can set custom labels for the backfill executions to help you identify them in the future.